-- 2.1 Approximately 25 standing committees of the Council are convened each year and current guidelines set a maximum of 12 to 14 as the optimum committee membership.
-Although this varies in accordance with need, vacancies are limited and the number of applications always greatly exceeds available places. - 2.2 Vacancies occur as a result of resignations as well as The Law Society of New South Wales' turnover policy. - 2.3 Casual vacancies are filled by suitable applicants who were not appointed due to lack of vacancies at the time of application, or by a new nominee if the vacancy is the result of a departing representative.
+- 2.1 Approximately 25 standing committees of the Council are convened each year and the size of each committee varies according to need.
+Vacancies are limited and the number of applications always greatly exceeds available places. - 2.2 Vacancies occur as a result of resignations, and casual vacancies may be filled by suitable applicants who were not appointed due to lack of vacancies at the time of application, or by a new nominee if the vacancy is the result of a departing representative.
+Recruitment outside the normal recruitment period is by direct appointment by the President.